-&lt;sup>1 Except for Module F - Exercise of Insurance Authority's Power To Impose Pecuniary Penalty In Respect Of Designated Insurance Holding Companies, which sets out the considerations of the IA in exercising the power to impose pecuniary penalty on a designated insurance holding company.
+$^{1}$ Except for Module F - Exercise of Insurance Authority's Power To Impose Pecuniary Penalty In Respect Of Designated Insurance Holding Companies, which sets out the considerations of the IA in exercising the power to impose pecuniary penalty on a designated insurance holding company.

-- 6. This Guideline does not constitute legal advice.
-You should seek professional advice if you have any question relating to the application or interpretation of the relevant provisions of the Ordinance. - 7.
+- 6. This Guideline shall replace the Guideline on group supervision under the Insurance Ordinance (Cap.
+41) issued by the IA in December 2022. - 7.
+This Guideline does not constitute legal advice.
+You should seek professional advice if you have any question relating to the application or interpretation of the relevant provisions of the Ordinance. - 8.
 This Guideline does not have the force of law, in that it is not subsidiary legislation, and should not be interpreted in a way that would override the provision of any law.
 Non-compliance with the provisions in this Guideline would not by itself render a designated insurance holding company liable to judicial or other proceedings.
-Non-compliance may, however, reflect on the IA's view of the continued fitness and properness of the directors, chief executives, key persons in control functions or shareholder controllers of the designated insurance holding company to which this Guideline applies, as well as the adequacy and effectiveness of that company's corporate governance standards and internal controls. - 8.
-The IA reserves the right to review and update this Guideline from time to time as necessary. - 9.
+Non-compliance may, however, reflect on the IA's view of the continued fitness and propriety of the directors, chief executives, key persons in control functions or shareholder controllers of the designated insurance holding company to which this Guideline applies, as well as the adequacy and effectiveness of that company's corporate governance standards and internal controls. - 9.
+The IA may from time to time amend the whole or any part of this Guideline. - 10.
 The IA recognises that a designated insurance holding company, following its designation, may require time to update its controls, systems and processes to align its supervised group fully with certain Modules of this Guideline, or particular Standards in certain Modules of this Guideline.
 The IA may, therefore, in its discretion specify by notice in writing to a designated insurance holding company on its designation, a transitional period in relation to certain Modules or particular Standards in specific Modules ("Transitional Notice").
 If a Transitional Notice is issued by the IA to a designated insurance holding company, then during the transitional period the designated insurance holding company will not be required to fully comply with the relevant Module(s) or particular Standard(s) stated in the Transitional Notice, but will be expected to implement controls and systems and processes in relation to such Module(s) or particular Standard(s), such that on expiry of the transitional period it will be able to, and required to, comply in full with such Module(s) or particular Standard(s).
 The Transitional Notice may specify alternative standards with which the designated insurance holding company is expected to comply during the transitional period (and a breach of such alternative standards during the transitional period will be treated by the IA as if there had been a breach of a Standard in this Guideline - see paragraph 7 above).